By Caitlyn Buchanan, 8 April 2019 (Updated 23rd September 2019)

 Current System and Setting up a business in Ireland

 The Irish Naturalisation and Immigration Service (INIS) will now grant eligible spouses and de facto partners to remain in the state on Stamp 1G Conditions which allow them to access to the labour market without obtaining a spousal work permit in Ireland.
-This means that setting up a business is easier for spouses and de facto partners of CSEP holders because they can now earn a wage from their limited company.
-These changes present new opportunities for Spouses and De Facto residents who wish to operate their business as the sole owner and director.
+Although spouses and de facto partners of CSEP holders are still not permitted to be sole traders or directors of Irish companies this could make setting up a business in Ireland easier than before.
+Now that these individuals can earn a wage from an Irish limited company this could present new opportunities for Spouses and De Facto residents who wish to be involved in businesses in Ireland.

 How to Update your Status